KEDO (AM)

-KEDO (1270 kHz) is a commercial radio station in Longview, Washington.
-It airs a talk and sports radio format and is owned by Bicoastal Media Licenses IV, LLC.
+KEDO (1270 kHz) is a commercial radio station licensed to Longview, Washington, United States.
+It airs a talk and sports format and is owned by Bicoastal Media Licenses IV, LLC.
 The studios are on 14th Avenue in Longview.

 By day, it is powered at 5,000 watts using a non-directional antenna.
 But to protect other stations on 1270 AM from interference, at night it greatly reduces power to 83 watts.
 The transmitter is on Lone Oak Road at Barefoot Boulevard in Longview Heights, Washington.
 Programming is also heard on FM translator K260DH at 99.9 MHz in Longview.